ckeditor/ckeditor5/docs/installation/frameworks/overview.md

 <info-box hint>
 **Quick recap**

 In the previous guides you have learned several different methods of getting you CKEditor 5 installation up and running.
-Now you will learn how to utilize the power of Java Script framework to include your editor as a component.
+Now you will learn how to utilize the power of popular JavaScript frameworks with our dedicated, ready-to-use CKEditor 5 components.
 </info-box>

 ## Is CKEditor 5 compatible with framework XYZ?

 Yes.
 CKEditor 5 is compatible with every JavaScript framework that we have heard of so far.
 CKEditor 5 is a JavaScript rich text editing component (a pretty complex one but still) and it does not require any uncommon techniques or technologies to be used.
-Therefore, unless the framework that you use has very non-typical limitations, CKEditor 5 is compatible with it.
+Therefore, unless the framework that you use has very atypical limitations, CKEditor 5 is compatible with it.

 ## How do I use CKEditor 5 with my framework?